cockroachdb/docs/v22.1/security-reference/cmek.md

   - The _store key_ is a Key Encryption Key (KEK), and is used to protect the data key.
   - The _data key_ is a Data Encryption Key (DEK), and is used to encrypt and decrypt data at rest in the cluster and in backups.
 Before the data key can be used to encrypt data, CockroachDB uses the store key to decrypt it.

   Using a _Customer Managed Encryption Key (CMEK)_ gives you more control over how data at rest is protected in your cluster.
 When CMEK is enabled for a cluster, the store key is encrypted using a symmetric key that you create and manage.
 This key, which is also a KEK, is called the _CMEK key_.
 Data can be written to and read from the cluster only when the CMEK key is available to the CockroachDB cluster.
 In addition, the cluster's backups can be read only when the CMEK key is available.
-For more details, see [How CMEK works](#how-cmek-works).
+For more details, see the [How CMEK works](#how-cmek-works) section.
 You manage the CMEK key either within your cloud tenant or centrally Hashicorp Vault Secrets Manager, which can manage and distribute keys created in multiple cloud providers.

   CMEK can help you to meet business or regulatory requirements such as: